Documentation of Northern Prinmi oral art, with a special focus on ritual speech

 Transcription has been done in IPA.
 The transcription for the data recorded in the Wenquan area is roughly phonemic; the transcription done for other places is phonetic.

-Data in this deposit were collected by Henriëtte Daudey and Gerong Pincuo, with the assistance of Padma Rgyalmtshan and Deji, during several fieldwork trips in October and November 2017.
+Data in this collection were collected by Henriëtte Daudey and Gerong Pincuo, with the assistance of Padma Rgyalmtshan and Deji, during several fieldwork trips in October and November 2017.
 Part of the data were transcribed and translated into Chinese by Gerong Pincuo and translated into English, glossed in FLEx and time-aligned in ELAN by Henriëtte Daudey.

 Data included in this collection will be made available on the website www.pumiren.net.